Connor Wong Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in the league.
+- The Astros pitching staff is eighth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Astros have the ninth-ranked team ERA among all league pitching staffs (3.94).
+- The Astros' 3.95 team ERA ranks ninth among all league pitching staffs.

-- Javier will aim to grab his 10th victory when he gets the start for the Astros, his 25th of the season.
-He is 9-2 with a 4.52 ERA and 115 strikeouts through 127 1/3 innings pitched.
+- Urquidy (2-3) takes the mound for the Astros in his 10th start of the season.
+He's put together a 5.21 ERA in 46 2/3 innings pitched, with 36 strikeouts.

-- The righty last appeared on Tuesday against the Boston Red Sox, when he threw five innings, allowing three earned runs while giving up seven hits.
+- His last time out came in relief on Monday when the righty threw four innings against the Boston Red Sox, surrendering one earned run while giving up four hits.

-- In 24 games this season, the 26-year-old has put up an ERA of 4.52, with 8.1 strikeouts per nine innings.
-Opponents are batting .239 against him.
+- In 11 games this season, the 28-year-old has put up an ERA of 5.21, with 6.9 strikeouts per nine innings.
+Opponents are batting .283 against him.

 © 2023 Data Skrive.
 All rights reserved.